NREL/SOEP-QSS/README.md

 ### Code Structure

-Much of the source code is split into separate directories for the code-defined example models (`dfn`) and FMU-based models (`fmu`).
+Much of the source code is split into separate directories for the code-defined example models (`cod`) and FMU-based models (`fmu`).
 While there is significant overlap between these codes there are a number of fundamental differences.

 ### Numeric Differentiation